tahi1990/jeff-app-chatbot/README.md

 set GOOGLE_APPLICATION_CREDENTIALS=/path-to-chatbot/src/main/resources/jeff-app-chatbot-htsnrj-49c34902154e.json
 ```

-Import the project to the IDE of your choosing as a Maven project.
+Import the chatbot project to the IDE of your choosing as a Maven project.

 Run the application using `mvn spring-boot:run` or by running the `Application` class directly from your IDE.